Entering the European market for table grapes

 - Focus on long-term commercial relationships and supply chain integration.
 This can also include taking part in several steps of the supply chain, such as setting up commercial platforms, contracting production or joint ventures.

-- Connect with importers by visiting trade fairs, such as Fruit Logistica in Berlin and Fruit Attraction in Madrid, or by using their online catalogues.
+- Connect with importers at trade fairs, such as Fruit Logistica in Berlin and Fruit Attraction in Madrid, or by using their online catalogues.

 3. What competition do you face on the European table grape market?

-In table grapes you will encounter competition from both local producers in Europe as well as non-European suppliers, depending on the season.
-Developments in grape varieties can have great influence on competitive strength.
-They increase yields and close gaps in the grape calendar.
+In table grapes, competition comes from both local producers in Europe and non-European suppliers, depending on the season.
+Developments in grape varieties can greatly affect competitive strength.
+They can increase yields and close gaps in the grape calendar.
 Exporting more grapes to an established market, such as Europe, often puts extra pressure on prices.
-It helps to have other export markets outside Europe, including a domestic market.
+It helps to have other target markets outside Europe, including your domestic market.

 Which countries are you competing with?